erikbrinkman/d3-dag/README.md

 This constructs a layered representation of the DAG meant for visualization.
 The algorithm is based off ideas presented in K. Sugiyama et al. [1979], but described by [S. Hong](http://www.it.usyd.edu.au/~shhong/fab.pdf).
+The sugiyama layout can be configured with different algorithms for different stages of the layout.
+For each stage there should be adecuate choices for methods that balance speed and quality for your desired layout, but any function that meets the interface for that stage is valid.

 <a name="c_sugiyama" href="#c_sugiyama">#</a> d3.**sugiyama**() [<>](https://github.com/erikbrinkman/d3-dag/blob/master/src/sugiyama/index.js#L9 "Source")